pvlib/pvlib-python/docs/sphinx/source/installation.rst

 Compatibility
 -------------

-pvlib-python is compatible with Python versions 2.7 and 3.4-3.7.
+pvlib-python is compatible with Python 3.5-7.

 pvlib-python requires Pandas and Numpy.
 The minimum version requirements are specified in